Prost JS45: Race history

 The inexperienced Nakano, meanwhile, proved solid if not spectacular, scoring two points for sixth places at Canada (after the race was stopped following Panis' crash) and Hungary.
 However, he did not retain his seat for 1998, as Panis stayed on alongside Trulli and the team took on Peugeot engines, swapping with Jordan.

 At the end of the season, Panis was tenth in the Drivers' Championship with 16 points, while Trulli was 16th with his three points from Germany and Nakano was 19th with his two (though all three were later promoted a place following Michael Schumacher's exclusion from the standings).
 With a total of 21 points, Prost placed sixth in the Constructors' Championship.

+Livery

+As with its predecessor, it was painted with a same blue scheme livery by retaining the Gauloises sponsorship as title sponsor.
 Prost used 'Gauloises' logos, except at the French, British and German Grands Prix.